sterlingbaldwin/465/cyc/README.md

 * All profile updates go through ajax requests.
 Updating user data does not require a page load, and happens dynamically with no reloads.

-* The only action that causes a page reload is uploading a user pic, because I couldnt get the <input type="file"> tag to happen asynchronously.
+* The only action that causes a page reload is uploading a user pic, because I couldnt get the input tag to happen asynchronously.

+# TODO
+* update logout, also update logo updating process so emma can do this

+* fix volunteer_info link so it doesnt break things

+* for the blog, add imbedded images

+* add button to calendar for uploading an image of the schedule

+* Add admin name to the top of profile text

+* change link type on profile update so that it doesnt change page position -> javascript:void(0) not href(#)

+* when updating a users profile information as admin its not saving properly

+* look into email@chicoyouthcourt.org

+* donate? remove link until its working

+* fix home link to point home

+* when displaying the user list under memebers, I think its only displaying "user" user_type, fix this so that all "volunteer" and "offender"